chromium/subspace/subdoc/README.md

 output.

 ```
---css PATH
+--css WEB_PATH
 ```
-The `PATH` is used as a path to a css file on the server, and an HTML reference is added to it within every page.
+The `WEB_PATH` is used as a path to a css file on the server, and an HTML reference is added to it within every page.
 This can be the name of a file included in the output with `--copy-file`.

 ```
 --copy-file PATH